Learn Important Probate Essentials, including key things that go wrong in an estate, how to prevent them, and what to do if they happen.

 If you’re handling an estate, you may be required to obtain a bond before the probate court will allow you to serve as executor or administrator.
-But, how does a probate bond work?
+But, how does a probate bond work and who pays for a probate bond?

 At first, the idea of a bond may seem unusual or even scary.
 In this article, we’ll look at what a probate bond is, where to get one, and how a probate bond works.